xweih/kcs_2.0/README.md

 2. Additional single items: egg and broccoli

 3. For the ordering option "Build Your Own Seafood Bag", each bag will receive up to 1 corn and 1 potato (2 items in total) for free, if any seafood item is ordered.

+## Model Updates (KCH 2.0)

+1. The new model incorperate all menu changes described above.

+2. New items are now available in customer orders: eggs, broccoli

+3. The new model will generate alert when an improper order quantity is entered.
+For example, if a non-integer valued quantity is entered for item "crawfish", the program will stop.